antoniocaccamo/awsome-az104/src/modules/ad/access-review.md

 Following the [Prerequisites][1] for the creating access reviews:

+> Prerequisites:
-> Azure AD Premium P2.
+> - Azure AD Premium P2.
-> Global administrator, User administrator, or Identity Governance administrator to create reviews on groups or applications.
+> - Global administrator, User administrator, or Identity Governance administrator to create reviews on groups or applications.
-> Global administrators and Privileged Role administrators can create reviews on role-assignable groups.
+> - Global administrators and Privileged Role administrators can create reviews on role-assignable groups.
 For more information, see Use Azure AD groups to manage role assignments.
-> (Preview) Microsoft 365 and Security group owner.
+> - (Preview) Microsoft 365 and Security group owner.

 Needless to say, Guest accounts are not allowed to perform access reviews.